Why Buy an Upright Walker?

 “Sit to stand” handles are a very nice to have feature because they give you a solid base to use your arms to help when standing up from the seated position.

-Good Forearm Support
+Armrests Provide Good Support

 Weight & Folded Size

-If you plan on travelling with your walker (whether for a quick car ride to the shops or on an international flight) make sure you check the walker’s weight and dimensions when folded.
-You want to make sure you’re both able to lift the walker and that it will fit where you need to store it while on the move.
+If you plan on traveling with your walker (whether for a quick car ride to the shops or on an international flight) make sure you check the walker’s weight and dimensions when folded.
+You want to make sure you’re both able to lift the walker rollator and that it will fit where you need to store it while on the move.

 How To Fit Yourself For an Upright Walker